 Morale patches encompass everything other than official organizational patches.
 As such, the number of morale patches far exceeds the number of official unit patches.
 Some morale patches are officially sanctioned, many are not.
 They are made for multiple reasons.
 To represent a training class.
 To commemorate significant events.
 To show a qualification.
 To show the system an Airman operates.
 To defy the “system” and express discontent.
 The list goes on and on.
 Some are made in quantity and readily available, while in other cases the patch is one of a kind.
 Some are professional made, while others are crudely made on a sewing machine.
 Morale patches can be humorous.
 Sometimes overtly, but in some cases only funny if you know the full story.
 The humor is sometimes sophisticated, often juvenile, sometimes dirty and often crass.
 The designs often reflect pop culture, spoofing a name brand, a popular song or a hit movie.
 On occasion, Airmen hide things in the design.
 Morale patches are a unique a snapshot and record of life at a specific time, place and inside specific organizations.
 They truly represent the joy and pain that those who have served know very well.

-Together, all of these patches, whether official or unofficial, are unique pieces of history that represent the people, places, organizations and equipment that are the United States Air Force.
+Together, all of these patches, whether official or unofficial, are unique pieces of history that represent the people, places, organizations and equipment that make up the US Air Force and US Space Force.